 There are, of course, scenarios in which the use of one's legal name does increase accountability.
 Facebook has many reasons to stick with this policy, and this is one of them.
 But more than this, I believe the real name policy is about business.
 It would be unfeasible, with Facebook's terrifyingly large user base, for the company to check ID at the proverbial door, but not enforcing a real-name policy would also undercut the essence of Facebook's business model.
 We all know that Facebook makes most of its money from data that it sells to advertisers.
 Part of what makes this data so valuable and powerful in the global data economy is that it seems, in large part, to be tied to “real” people.
 Since Facebook cannot actually verify the identities of all of its users, it instead exercises a combination of machine and user-driven social control, a sort of performance of cross-platform verification.
 While a few users may leave on account of their policies, far more opt to follow the rules for fear of losing the benefits that Facebook brings them.

-This situation challenges things we like to put faith in—algorithms, the wisdom of the crowd, the power of free speech.
+This situation challenges things we like to put faith in—technologies that connect us, the wisdom of the crowd, the power of free speech.